-The third-party safety confirmations should cover the period up to and including the end of the season for which the licence is to be granted.
+The third-party safety confirmations should cover the period up to and including 31 May 2024 (the end of the season for which the licence is to be granted).
 If such confirmations are provided for a longer period of time, the additional period covered should be to 31 May of any subsequent licence season.

-Where the validity period of any third-party safety confirmation does not extend to the end of the season, it remains entirely the responsibility of the licence applicant to ensure that an updated, current, valid third-party safety confirmation template remains on file with the Club Licensing Unit at all times.
+Where the validity period of any third-party safety confirmation does not extend to 31 May 2024, it remains entirely the responsibility of the licence applicant to ensure that an updated, current, valid third-party safety confirmation template remains on file with the Club Licensing Unit at all times.